opensearch-project/data-prepper/data-prepper-plugins/ruby-processor/README.md

 * Optional and intended to be used with code.
 Cannot be used with path.
 To specify init code with a Ruby file, implement the init method in the Ruby file.
 * There is no default.

 params — A map of variable names to their values.
-These are passed into the init method.
+These are passed into the init method (either from config or in the Ruby file).

-* Optional and intended to be used with path.
+* Optional.
 * The default is an empty map.
 * The type is Map<String, String>.

-send_multiple_events — Boolean representing whether multiple Events should be emitted to the process command.

-* Optional and intended to be used with path.
-* Default: false
-* If true, then the process method will receive all the Events emitted by the input buffer.
-* This option is provided to support more flexibility for event processing.

 ignore_exception — Boolean representing whether the processor should ignore exceptions.

 * Optional.
 * Default: false, meaning the Data Prepper pipeline will be stopped on exception.
-* Data Prepper supports end-to-end acknowledgement, so setting this to true may cause data loss.
+* If set to `true`, then events that trigger exceptions when processed will be tagged.

+tags_on_failure — A list of tags to apply to events that trigger exceptions when processed.
+These tags may be used in conditional expressions elsewhere in the configuration.
+* Optional.
+* Default: []
+* The type is List<String>.